molgenis/RD3_database/datamodel/person.md

 # person #

-Description of entity Person: researcher or other person involved in the study
+Description of entity Person: researcher or other person involved in the study and/or affliated with organisation

 Attributes:
 *	lastName*: string - last name.
 E.g. Swertz